 This synopsis should be read in conjunction with the Trefin Conservation Area Statement (May 2002).
+The Authority has also adopted Supplementary Planning Guidance on Landscape Character Assessment (June 2011).
+Trefin Conservation Area is within LCA20 'Trefin'.

 2.1 THE CHARACTER OF TREFIN CONSERVATION AREA IS IMPORTANT: